 - 4 - students are producing work beyond the stated expectation, they have a solid understanding - Advanced

-- ASSESSMENTS will includes tests, projects, final writing assignments, research reports and will make up 60% of their grade.
+- ASSESSMENTS will includes tests, projects, final writing assignments, and research reports

-- DAILY WORK will include class work, collaboration, participation, quizzes, labs, Brave Traits and will make up 40% of their grade.
+- DAILY WORK will include completing assigned videos (flipped learning), class work, collaboration, participation, quizzes, labs, and practicing Brave Traits

 - TESTING BELIEFS--Students will be allowed to retake tests multiple times in order to show that they have met a standard.
 In order for a retest to be granted, students must request the retest via e-mail to Mrs. Perry.
 Students must also participate in re-teaching of the standards prior to being allowed to retest.
 Re-teaching will be in after school tutoring, small group work with Mrs. Perry, or other opportunities as I see fit.
 Grades for a retest will not be penalized more than 10 points.